 Fees on Disposable Bags Encourage Reusable Shopping Bag Use

 London would require special dispensation from Westminster to create a ban and the Act of Parliament would have granted Westminster the power to implement charges similar to a fee system currently in place in Wales.
 Johnson has been eyeing the system Wales has in place and has made it clear he thinks this model would work wonderfully in London.
 Wales charges 5p per plastic bag handed out at the checkout.
 This fee encourages shoppers to switch to reusable shopping bags to avoid paying the fee.
-It is estimated that Wales will raise about 3 million pounds a year from this fee – the money will be used to clean up litter and improve parks, waterways and beaches in an effort to reverse the negative effects of plastic bags and the resulting litter.
+It is estimated that Wales will raise about 3 million pounds a year from this fee – the money will be used to clean up litter and improve parks, waterways, and beaches in an effort to reverse the negative effects of plastic bags and the resulting litter.

 If London were to create a law that mimicked the one in Wales it is estimated that they could reduce plastic bag use within the city by 90% which works out to 1.4 billion bags.
 This measure could also raise about 8 million pounds, which could benefit organizations in sore need.
 ‘Whilst London doesn’t have the powers to implement bans or charges, I am keenly following Wales’s efforts to solve this problem,’ said Johnson.
-It is unfortunate that London does not have a ban, but Johnson is doing the right thing and researching a system that works so when he does have the opportunity to take action he can guide London towards success.
+It is unfortunate that London does not have a ban, but Johnson is doing the right thing and researching a system that works so that when he does have the opportunity to take action he can guide London toward success.

 Petition Calls for Plastic Bag Ban During Games

-Greener upon Thames, a grassroots group, sent an open letter to The Telegraph calling on Olympic organizers, visitors, suppliers and sponsors to avoid single use plastic bags.
+Greener upon Thames, a grassroots group, sent an open letter to The Telegraph calling on Olympic organizers, visitors, suppliers, and sponsors to avoid single-use plastic bags.
 Together with the Mayor and London Organizing Committee of the Olympic and Paralympic Games (LOCOG), Greener upon Thames started a petition urging for the London 2012 Games to truly be the greenest games ever and ban plastic bags.
 The petition calls out the global efforts currently underway to ban plastic bags and points to the alarming amount of bags that are used each year.
 LOCOG pledged to make the 2012 Games “the world’s first truly sustainable Olympic and Paralympic Games, leaving a legacy far beyond the departure of the Olympic Flame” and the petition to bag plastic bans drills this point home.
-It was signed by countless athletes, environmentalists and celebrities who back this issue and are passionate about the environment.
+It was signed by countless athletes, environmentalists, and celebrities who back this issue and are passionate about the environment.

-Mayor Johnson still has dreams of making London a plastic bag free city once the games are over and the athletes, coaches and spectators head home.
-In the meantime for the next several weeks he can enjoy hosting the world and having a much reduced environmental impact since there will be far fewer plastic bags in circulation.
+Mayor Johnson still has dreams of making London a plastic bag-free city once the games are over and the athletes, coaches, and spectators head home.
+In the meantime, for the next several weeks he can enjoy hosting the world and having a much reduced environmental impact since there will be far fewer plastic bags in circulation.
 Once the Games are over it will be back to the business of making a plastic bag ban a more permanent fixture of London.

 Read more about Mayor Boris Johnson’s efforts at http://www.dailymail.co.uk/news/article-2022632/Boris-calls-plastic-bag-ban-London-fight-poisonous-waste-litter.html and learn more about the bag ban at the Olympics at http://greeneruponthames.org/.